noor-adien1995/project_red_wine_detection/README.md

-to run the file unzip the folder and run the balanced_data_analysis file and for the ML file its under  jypter source file wine_qulity_2 and there this a pdf file explaining the analysis and the result.
+to run the file unzip the folder and run the balanced_data_analysis file and for the ML file its under  jypter source file wine_qulity_2 and there is a pdf file explaining the analysis and the result.